the-nw1-group/acb-modules/misc/uTroller/README.md

 A small (3S) LiPo battery powered PWM model railway controller.
 Control is via a centre detent potentiometer which is read and averaged by the STM32F042 ADC, which is then used to derive the direction and PWM on-time.
-The frequency can be adjusted using config #0 jumper: jumper out low frequency PWM; jumper in high frequency PWM.
+The frequency can be adjusted using config #0 jumper: jumper out low frequency PWM (250Hz); jumper in high frequency PWM (23khz).
 Config #1 controls the current limit: jumper out 2A current limit; jumper in 1A current limit.

 Output voltage to the rails is limited to a maximum of 9v.